 Simply go to the ‘Schema Validation’ tab and click the ‘Test with Google’ button, and you’ll automatically be redirected to Google’s Rich Snippets testing tool that we mentioned above.

 We hope this article helped you learn how to easily add schema markup to your WordPress website.
-You may also want to see our expert pick of the must-have WordPress plugins and our comparison of the best email marketing services for small business.
+You may also want to see our guide on how to track website visitors to your WordPress site and our comparison of the best email marketing services for small businesses.